uniartisan/chisel-bootcamp/Install.md

 Run the following command:

 ```
-docker run -it --rm -p 8888:8888 ucbbar/chisel-bootcamp
+docker run -it --rm -p 8888:8888 uniartisan/chisel-bootcamp
 ```

-This will download a Dokcer image for the bootcamp and run it.
+This will download a Docker image for the bootcamp and run it.
 The output will end in the following message:

 ```
     To access the notebook, open this file in a browser: